Heidi Ewing

-Heidi Ewing is an American documentary filmmaker and the co-director of Jesus Camp, The Boys of Baraka, 12th & Delaware, DETROPIA, Norman Lear: Just Another Version of You, One of Us, Love Fraud (series), I Carry You With Me (narrative), and Endangered.
+Heidi Ewing is an American documentary filmmaker and the co-director of Folktales, Jesus Camp, The Boys of Baraka, 12th & Delaware, DETROPIA, Norman Lear: Just Another Version of You, One of Us, Love Fraud (series), I Carry You With Me (narrative), and Endangered.

 Biography

 Ewing is a native of the Detroit area.
 She was introduced to film by her father, who encouraged her and her siblings to watch Fellini films at a young age.
 But her exposure to Alfred Hitchcock's "Vertigo" at the age of ten had the greatest impact.
 "It blew my mind into thousands of pieces, and I couldn't stop going back to see it over and over again," she says.
 "I didn't know something could be so potent."

 Ewing graduated from Mercy High School and attended and graduated from Georgetown University.

 In 2001, she and Rachel Grady founded Loki Films in New York.

 Her first film as a director was the short "Dissident: Oswaldo Paya and The Varela Project," which was financed by the National Democratic Institute about the now deceased activist and his efforts to promote human rights in Cuba.

 Her first feature-length documentary, "The Boys of Baraka," was co-directed with Rachel Grady.
 The film, made with ITVS, premiered at the South by Southwest Film Festival and was released theatrically by ThinkFilm before airing on PBS.
 The film follows a group of 12-year-old boys from Baltimore who leave home for an experimental middle school in rural Kenya.

 In 2006, she and Grady released "Jesus Camp," which premiered at The Tribeca Film Festival and was released by Magnolia Pictures.
 The film was nominated for the 2006 Academy Award.